Yar Kravtsov

 The runtime image gets runtime dependencies.
 The build stage gets build dependencies.
 There is no cleanup step pretending to be architecture.

-Package managers already have caches. npm, pnpm, Go, Cargo, pip — they all try to avoid downloading the same things again.
+Package managers already have caches. npm, pnpm, Go, Cargo, pip.
+They all try to avoid downloading the same things again.

-But in CI, those caches often disappear on every run.
+In CI, those caches often disappear on every run.

 BuildKit cache mounts fix that: